 - Capital Budget – this involves the planning to acquire special projects.
 Together with the schedule of the estimated cost and cash flows for each project

-A comprehensive planning and budgetary system for a company will generally include the following;
+A comprehensive planning and budgetary system for a company will generally include the following budgets;

 Corporate budgets are essential for operating at peak competence.
-Aside from appropriating resources, a budget can also aid in setting objectives, measuring outcomes and planning for the future occurrence.
+Aside from appropriating resources, and it can also aid in setting objectives, measuring outcomes and planning for the future occurrence.